Stackdriver/stackdriver-prometheus-sidecar/README.md

 In this example, the sidecar will export a new counter `network_transmit_bytes`, which will correspond to the total number of bytes transmitted over 'eth0' interface across all machines monitored by Prometheus.
 Counter Aggregator keeps track of all counters matching the filters and correctly handles counter resets.
 Like all internal metrics exported by the sidecar, the aggregated counter is exported using OpenCensus and will be available in Stackdriver as a custom metric (`custom.googleapis.com/opencensus/prometheus_sidecar/aggregated_counters/network_transmit_bytes`).

+For aggregated metrics to be exported to Stackdriver you will also need to enable Stackdriver monitoring backend in the sidecar by passing `--monitoring.backend=stackdriver` flag (please also pass `--monitoring.backend=prometheus` if you are collecting sidecar metrics to Prometheus).

+##### Counter aggregator and inclusion filters

 Please note that by default metrics that match one of aggregated counter filters will still be exported to Stackdriver unless you have inclusion filters configured that prevent those metrics from being exported (see `--include`).
+Using `--include` to prevent a metric from being exported to Stackdriver does not prevent the metric from being covered by aggregated counters.

 When using Counter Aggregator you would usually want to configure a restrictive inclusion filter to avoid raw metrics from being exported to Stackdriver.

-For aggregated metrics to be exported to Stackdriver you will also need to enable Stackdriver monitoring backend in the sidecar by passing `--monitoring.backend=stackdriver` flag (please also pass `--monitoring.backend=prometheus` if you are collecting sidecar metrics to Prometheus).

 ## Compatibility